marcosandri-dev/frontend-technical-test/doc/report/meme-feed-code-review.md

 ## Other issues

 - It seems that changing the code after an error doesn't produce changes in the application; along with the state of login not being persisted, this is a loss of development time on refresh.
+- There seems to be a little issue with the timezone for the header "x hours ago", but probably linked to the backend.

 # The solution